By Marc Dubin

 GETTING TO ÍPIROS

 With the new motorways, you can drive to Ípiros from Athens in under 6 hours if you use the Río–Andírrio bridge; from Thessaloníki, all the way on the Vía Egnatía, it’s probably not much more than 3 hours.
 Buses take a bit longer, plying up to 9 times daily to Árta and Ioánnina from Athens.
-Both Olympic and Aegean fly to Ioánnina at least daily from Athens, though domestic services to Préveza (Áktio) are suspended as of writing – Sky Express may or may not offer some in the
+Both Olympic and Aegean fly to Ioánnina at least daily from Athens, though domestic services to Préveza (Áktio) are suspended as of writing – Sky Express may or may not offer

 future if they still exist.